NikolaiS1900/NLP-toolbox-for-Indo-European/README.md

 However, each script will come with documentation in both Danish and English.

-sort.py - This script takes each word, remove all duplicates, and lists every word in alphabetic order in a seperated text file.
+sort.py - This script takes each word, remove all duplicates, and lists every word in alphabetic order in a separated text file.